-When journalist for The Intercept Glenn Greenwald referred to Charles Manning as a ‘she’ on Twitter, I commented that Manning is still a ‘he’.
-It provoked Greenwald to respond by classifying yours truly as a sort of Untermensch undeserving of participating in public debate,
+When a journalist for The Intercept, Glenn Greenwald, referred to Charles Manning as a ‘she’ on Twitter, I commented that Manning is technically still a ‘he’.
+It provoked Greenwald to classify myself as a sort of Untermensch, a being undeserving of participating in public debate,

 Where Greenwald and I hold a difference of opinion thus comes down to us having made different assumptions about the world.
 But these assumptions remain unchallenged on both sides.
-We should therefore be able to discuss those assumptions openly.
-But then there’s the possibility that some assumptions are so painful to people they expect society to hide them.
-New taboos often replace old taboos, changing nothing.
+We should, therefore, be able to discuss those assumptions openly.

-I find it a “warped sickness” that our society has trapped many so-called transgenders in a gender that was never really their own choosing.
-It was society—a traumatic experience—that chose it for them.
-For example, should we allow a child’s parents to interfere with its gender, just because they’d rather have a boy instead of a girl, or a girl instead of a boy?
+I find it a “warped sickness” that our society has trapped many so-called transgenders in a gender that was never really of their own choosing.
+For example, a disappointed parent may feel entitled to play God and choose his child’s gender.
+I don’t consider that progress, but rather a crime against children if not against humanity.

-In Greenwald’s world, such a child is condemned to a life of psychological suffering.
-By contrast, in my world, men like Manning can receive recognition for their suffering.
-Society should protect transgenders not only against their abusers, but also against themselves.
+In Greenwald’s world, such a child cannot escape its conditioning.
+Condemned to a life of psychological suffering, the Mannings of our world must hide their true selves behind the mask of desirable behavior.
+I believe men like Manning should receive recognition for their suffering.
+Society should protect transgenders not only against their original abusers but also against themselves.

-By offering transgenders a way out of this artificially induced gender trap, I believe my assumptions about them are more humane than Greenwald’s.
+By offering transgenders a way out of their artificially induced gender trap, I believe my assumptions about them are more progressive than Greenwald’s.